 Whether you camp along Lake Superior or on one of more than 10,000 lakes, you can find plenty of scenic places to go RV camping in Minnesota.
-Below are some of the most popular camping spots across the state; you can find more great destinations on Campground Reviews or while planning your route on RV Trip Wizard.
+Below are some of the most popular camping spots across the state; you can find more great destinations on RV LIFE Campgrounds or while planning your route on RV LIFE Trip Wizard.

 1. Town & Country RV Park and Campground